insidemordecai/website/content/posts/202210-hello-world/index.md

 Thank you for passing by.

-This is just a short introduction piece, much like how printing "Hello world" is usually the first thing one learns when they begin programming.
-So this is just what I intend to do with this website.
+This is just a short introduction piece to mention what I intend to do with this website.
+Very much like how printing "Hello world" is usually the first thing one learns when they begin programming.

 <!--more-->